This information should not be relied upon as legal or professional advice. Read the disclaimer.

 As well as the national agencies listed above:

-- The ABI has a webpage outlining issues and further sources.
+- The Association of British Insurers (ABI) has a webpage outlining issues and further sources.

-- The National Flood Forum offers independent advice on finding insurance and flood prevention measures.
+- The National Flood Forum offers independent advice on finding insurance and flood prevention measures in England and Wales.
 They are also on 01299 403055.

 The Commons Library does not intend the information in this article to address the specific circumstances of any particular individual.
 We have published it to support the work of MPs.
 You should not rely upon it as legal or professional advice, or as a substitute for it.
 We do not accept any liability whatsoever for any errors, omissions or misstatements contained herein.
 You should consult a suitably qualified professional if you require specific advice or information.
 Read our briefing for information about sources of legal advice and help.